robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-10-11 17:35:26 UTC
+**Last Updated:** 2025-10-11 18:10:18 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the live feed should be available again soon.
+**Recommendation:** Please check back later around 18:10 UTC for the next update or when the webcam is expected to be operational again.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 17:35 UTC for the next check.
+**Technical Note:** The image displays a gray background with red text indicating \

-**Blog Summary:** Our panda cam is temporarily offline for maintenance.
-We appreciate your patience and will update you once the live feed is back online!

 ---